A Note for the Tuesday History Group

 It is quite safe to drink out of pewter tankards and goblets, but you should not store liquids in them.
 This is because lead is slightly soluble in water, and significantly more soluble in acidic solutions, and drinks which have been stored in pewter vessels may have dangerously high concentrations of lead.

 Copper is a very good conductor of electricity so is used for wires and cables, and it is quite soft so the cables are flexible.
-But we usually use brass connectors inside switches etc because where there are screws or moving parts rubbing against each other copper will wear away very quickly.
+But we usually use brass for the prongs of electric plugs and connectors inside switches etc because where there are screws or moving parts rubbing against each other copper will wear away very quickly.

 Solders are low melting point alloys used for joining or repairing metals and metal objects.
 Soft solder is an alloy of tin and lead, and is widely used for joining wires in electrical equipment and for many other purposes.
 Hard solder is an alloy of copper and zinc and is used in brazing (joining and repairing brass) - the proportions of the copper and zinc in hard solder are different from those in brass and so it has a much lower melting point than brass.